Teaching is intimate and most effective when educators can form bonds with students. Current distance learning tools do not address this.

 We want Reverb to be a portal where distance learning can be effective, instead of a mere convenience for parties not in the same room.
-To start, we’ll have voice and video messages, classrooms and assignments, synchronous one-on-one chat, and the ability to share messages outside the platform.
+To start, we’ll have voice and video messages, classrooms and assignments, an inbox, and the ability to share messages outside the platform.

 We also want to hear from more educators!
 Please reach out at hello [@] reverb [dot] chat with any thoughts you have about remote education and how we can improve it.